ProjectIgnis/Distribution/skin/Readme.md

 * CARDINFO_PASSCODE_SCOPE_TEXT_COLOR : Changes the color used for the text with the the passcode and scope of a card in the "Card Info" area
 * FPS_TEXT_COLOR : Changes the color used for the FPS displayed ingame

-The following 32 fields change the color used for the areas in Deck Edit, specifically for the areas where the informations about the deck are displayed.
-Example, the panel wher one read `Monsters 32, Spells 5, Traps 3`.
+### The following 32 fields change the color used for the areas in Deck Edit, specifically for the areas where the informations about the deck are displayed.
+Example, the panel where you see `Monsters 32, Spells 5, Traps 3`.

 * DECK_WINDOW_EXTRA_BOTTOM_LEFT
 * DECK_WINDOW_EXTRA_BOTTOM_RIGHT